What does it take for a company to become an employee engagement champion?

 So, what does it take to get there?

 Employee engagement ebbs and flows during events like the pandemic.
-To better understand those changes, at the end of 2020, we implemented a new method of capturing employee feedback and sentiment with bi-annual team surveys.
+To better understand those changes, we implemented a new method of capturing employee feedback and sentiment with bi-annual team surveys.

 Through these surveys, we have identified opportunities for improvement.
 They’ve allowed us to see where we’re succeeding and where we aren’t.
 Our entire team voiced feedback on all aspects of the employee experience, including internal communication, products, career development, and more.